 Due diligence with the Human Rights Respect System

-The HRRS is designed to identify and avoid systemic risks and possible negative effects of our business activities on human rights early on.
+As a proactive risk management system, the HRRS is designed to identify and avoid systemic risks and possible negative effects of our business activities on human rights early on.
+The HRRS thus primarily protects third parties and is aimed at exerting its effect along our supply chain as well.
 It consists of four steps that are to be applied to Daimler majority-owned companies and the supply chain:

-1. Identification of potential human rights risks (risk assessment)
+- identification of potential human rights risks (risk assessment),

-2. Definition, implementation and management of preventive measures and countermeasures (program implementation)
+- definition, implementation and management of preventive measures and countermeasures (program implementation),

-3. Monitoring of the effectiveness of the measures, in particular at high-risk units and in supply chains that are at a high risk of human rights violations (monitoring)
+- monitoring of the effectiveness of the measures, in particular at higher-risk units and in supply chains that are at a high risk of human rights violations (monitoring), and

-4. Periodic internal reporting on relevant issues, compliance with external reporting requirements (reporting)
+- periodic internal reporting on relevant issues, compliance with external reporting requirements (reporting).

 Identification of human rights risks at Daimler majority holdings

 The risk assessment is a two-step process.
 The first step involves a categorization of the majority holdings on the basis of predefined criteria, such as the risk situation in specific countries and risks associated with specific business operations.
 In the second step, units that display a heightened human rights risk are subject to an on-site assessment.
-To this end, a modular approach was developed that makes it possible to take into account fundamental human rights standards such as those defined in the Universal Declaration of Human Rights and the Core Labor Standards of the International Labor Organization (ILO).
+The modular approach we employ here takes into account fundamental human rights standards such as those defined in the Universal Declaration of Human Rights and the Core Labour Standards of the International Labour Organization (ILO).

-In 2017 we used the experience gained with the pilot projects to make adjustments to our previous two-step risk assessment process.
-We also had external stakeholders verify the HRRS in general and our risk assessment methodology in particular.
-During this verification process, we were given valuable suggestions for further adapting and expanding the system.
+During the reporting year, we made adjustments to our risk assessment methods and also had external stakeholders verify our risk assessment process.
+The feedback we receive from stakeholders is used to further develop and improve the risk assessment system.
 We are also currently developing an effective approach to program implementation, monitoring and reporting.